G.o.d: Beginnings

 In 1997, Park Joon-hyung flew to South Korea with the goal of creating a group which blended Western and Asian influences.
-He recruited his cousin Danny Ahn and the latter's friend Son Ho-young, Yoon Kye-sang and Kim Tae-woo were later recruited through auditions.
-Their formation was fraught with difficulties from the beginning as their talent management company EBM (which merged into Sidus and again split to become iHQ (SidusHQ) in 2005) had been affected by the 1997 Asian financial crisis and was forced to cut financial funding for its trainees.
+He recruited his cousin Danny Ahn and the latter's friend Son Ho-young; Yoon Kye-sang and Kim Tae-woo were later recruited through auditions.
+Their formation was fraught with difficulties from the beginning as their talent management company EBM (which merged into Sidus and again split to become iHQ (SidusHQ) in 2005) had been affected the 1997 Asian financial crisis and was forced to cut financial funding for its trainees.
 After over a year, executives allowed them to continue with the project due to their persistence and introduced singer-songwriter and JYP Entertainment founder Park Jin-young to be their producer and mentor.
 Kim Sun-a had been briefly part of the project group before leaving to pursue acting and Kim Tae-woo, who was still a high school student, was the final member added, joining the group in July 1998.
 The group was to be called "Got6", but their name was changed to g.o.d (Groove Over Dose) instead when it became a five-member boy band; Park Jin-young has since revealed that Got7's group name originated from Got6.